What is Cyber Vandalism and How to Avoid It

 As businesses are scrambling to enter the digital space and invest heavily in the growing digital ecosystem, cyber vandalism is becoming an increasingly common occurrence.
 The vandals are everywhere on the lookout for vulnerable networks to exploit, and you never know who's scheming to damage your organization's digital property.
 It might be someone with a grudge against your company or even a rival aiming to hamper your progress.
 Other times, it's just a simple act of vandalism for the thrill of it.

-No matter the reason, make sure your security measures are always up and running.
+No matter the motive behind cyber vandalism, staying proactive and maintaining strong security measures is crucial to minimizing potential damage.
 That way, any digital vandalism directed at your company should have little to no effect.

 Cyber Vandalism FAQ